 How much does it cost to travel in Central America: Practical information

 - We were able to stick to our budget mainly because we used Lonely Planet’s Central America on a shoestring guidebook, which has super useful budget information for each individual country.
 It’s not a light book and it takes up quite a lot of space, but carrying it was well worth it for us (not only for budget tips, but also hostel recommendations, maps, and up-to-date information on how to get from A to B.)

-- We chose almost exclusively very cheap local transportation instead of the more expensive tourist shuttles.
+- We chose almost exclusively very cheap local transportation (chicken buses) instead of the more expensive tourist shuttles.

-- We ate at cheap local restaurants but also opted for pricier tourist restaurants more often than other travelers.
+- We ate at cheap local restaurants but also opted for pricier tourist restaurants and fancy coffee shops more often than other travelers.
 If you eat where the locals eat and sleep in dorm rooms, you can travel Central America on less money than we did.

-- Note that we didn’t party a lot while we were there – we know lots of backpackers who party much more in Central America than we did – so if you’re planning on going out a lot, make sure to add that to your budget.
+- Note that we didn’t party a lot while we were there – we know lots of backpackers who party much more in Central America than we did – so if you’re planning on going out a lot, make sure to add that to your Central America travel budget.

 - Wondering what to pack for your trip to Central America?
 Check out our packing list for the things we can’t travel without and the gear we’ve ditched over time.

 Have you traveled through Central America?
 If you have, what countries did you find budget-friendly?
 Where did you splurge?
-If you haven’t gone through Central America, let us know if you plan to go and if you need any budget advice.
+Was your Central America travel budget similar to ours?